 This interactive course will highlight the many advances in this specialty.
 A tutorial on how to use technology to access the most relevant literature to solve a problem will be presented.

-A wide exposure to common clinical challenges in the field will be achieved through didactic lectures augmented by student led presentations using CBL.
 Teams of students will be tasked with a clinical scenario to research and present to their fellow students at the end of each course.
-Hands on learning will be provided in sessions.

 The Specialty of Obstetrics and Gynecology – From the Bench to the bedside

-Students will expand their knowledge and further understanding of subspecialty medicine in Women’s health/Obstetrics and Gynecology with lectures from areas such as Reproductive Endocrinology, Gynecological Oncology, Pediatric Gynecology, Maternal Fetal Medicine, Urogynecology, Sexual Medicine, Infectious Disease, Neonatology and so forth.
+This module builds upon the foundations of the first course and provides a deeper and more comprehensive exploration of this speciality.
+Students will expand their knowledge and further understanding of subspeciality medicine in Women’s Health / Obstetrics and Gynecology with lectures from areas such as Reproductive Endocrinology, Gynecological Oncology, Pediatric Gynecology, Maternal Fetal Medicine, Urogynecology, Sexual Medicine, Infectious disease, Neonatology and so forth.